 - They work effectively within an interdependent group to achieve common goals.

 Each quarter, students will take two 5-credit courses.
-One course will be taught by the Milgard School of Business faculty and the other course will be taught through the Institute of Technology.
+One course will be taught by the Milgard School of Business faculty and the other course will be taught through the School of Engineering and Technology.
 These courses set the foundation for students to complete a team-based capstone project with a local organization in the final quarter of the program.

 Students may submit a petition to be allowed to use TCSL 600 Independent Study or Research at UWT as a substitute for one of the 8 required courses in the Master of Cybersecurity and Leadership (MCL) program.
 TCSL 600 requires students to work independently exploring specific cybersecurity and leadership topics in greater depth.
 The students must develop a research proposal and make arrangements with a faculty member to supervise the project prior to course registration.